pylint-dev/pylint/doc/development_guide/contributor_guide/contribute.rst

 Tips for Getting Started with Pylint Development
 ------------------------------------------------
 * Read the :ref:`technical-reference`.
-It gives a short walk through of the pylint codebase and will help you identify where you will need to make changes for what you are trying to implement.
+It gives a short walk through of the Pylint codebase and will help you identify where you will need to make changes for what you are trying to implement.